supervisely-ecosystem/dicom-spatial-figures/README.md

 ### Create annotation classes and update project meta

-Color will be automatically generated if the class is created without a `color` argument.
+In this tutorial, classes are created without the `color` argument, the color will be generated automatically.
+To set the color for a class, you need to add the `color` argument.

 ```python
 lung_obj_class = sly.ObjClass("lung", sly.Mask3D)